 From 2003 to 2007 he was Chair of Higher Education Wales’ Welsh Medium committee.

 He has been an examiner for WJEC and a member of the team that translated Geography Terms into Welsh.

-Currently he is one of five Commissioners serving the Isle of Anglesey County Council, and is also Chair of the North Wales Welsh for Adults Strategic Group and a trustee of Nant Gwrtheyrn Language Centre.
+He was one of five Commissioners serving the Isle of Anglesey County Council, and Chair of the North Wales Welsh for Adults Strategic Group.
+He is a trustee of Nant Gwrtheyrn Language Centre.